plone/training/docs/mastering-plone/volto_talkview.md

 We now decide to display the type of talk in the title (E.g. "Keynote: The Future of Plone").
 This means we cannot use `DefaultView` anymore since that displays the title like this: `<h1 className="documentFirstHeading">{content.title}</h1>`.
-Instead we display the title and description ourselves.
+Instead we display the title and description in a custom way.

 This has multiple benefits:

 - All content can now be wrapped in the same `Container` which cleans up the html.
 - We can control where the speaker portrait is displayed.
   We can now move all information on the speaker into a separate box.
-The speaker portrait is picked up by the DefaultView because the fields name is `image` (same as the image from the behavior `plone.leadimage`).
+  The speaker portrait is picked up by the DefaultView because the fields name is `image`, which is the same as the image from the behavior `plone.leadimage`.

-With this changes we do discard the title-tag in the HTML head though.
+With this changes we do discard the title tag in the HTML head though.
 This will change the name occuring in the browser tab or browser head to the current site url.
 To use the content title instead, you'll have to import the `Helmet` component, which allows to overwrite all meta tags for the HTML head like the page-title.

 ```{code-block} jsx
 :emphasize-lines: 3,9-16